andrenatal/Vapi_Optimizer/README.md

 # Vapi Voice Agent Optimizer

-ML-driven system that automatically improves a Vapi dental scheduler voice agent through iterative evaluation and prompt optimization.
+ML-driven system that automatically improves a Vapi voice agent through iterative evaluation and prompt optimization.

 ## How It Works